 If you or someone you know is the victim of sexual assault, dating violence, domestic violence, or stalking, report it immediately to the police.
 It is important to preserve evidence by contacting the police (911) as soon as possible after the crime.
-BTC Safety personnel should also be notified as soon as practical of any incident of sexual assault, sexual misconduct, dating or domestic violence, and stalking that occurs on campus.
-The well-being of the victim is the primary concern of the College and counselors will assist victims in notifying the appropriate law enforcement authorities when a crime occurs.
-Counselors are located in College Services, Room 106, and can be reached by phone at 360.752.8450.
+BTC Safety personnel should also be notified as soon as practical of any incident of sexual assault, sexual misconduct, dating violence, domestic violence, or stalking that occurs on campus.
+The well-being of the victim is the primary concern of the College, and counselors can assist victims in notifying the appropriate law enforcement authorities when a crime occurs.
+Counselors are located in College Services, Room 106, and can be reached by phone at 360.752.8345.
+Victims may also decline to notify authorities.
 Upon receiving a report of an incident of sexual misconduct, dating or domestic violence, and/or stalking that occurs on campus, BTC will provide written notification to the student or employee about existing counseling, health, and mental health services; victim advocacy; legal assistance; visa and immigration assistance; student financial aid; and other available services for victims both within the institution and in the community.

 Victims of sexual assault may request a change in their academic and working schedule on campus after an incident takes place, if such changes are reasonably available.
 Requests for a change in academic and work schedules (work-study) should be directed to the office of the Vice President of Student Services.
-BTC prohibits retaliation by the college or any official of the college against any individual for exercising his/her rights or responsibilities under any provision of the Clery Act of the Campus SaVE Act.
+BTC prohibits retaliation by the college or any official of the college against any individual for exercising their rights or responsibilities under any provision of the Clery Act of the Campus SaVE Act.